-There may be additional rhinos living in Myanmar, India, Laos, Vietnam, Bangladesh, and Cambodia, but these reports have not been confirmed.
+There may be additional of its species living in Myanmar, India, Laos, Vietnam, Bangladesh, Indonesian islands, and Cambodia, but these reports have not been confirmed.

 These rhinos live in both lowland and mountainous terrain wherever there is a thick jungle, plenty of water, and their preferred food plants.